langchain-ai/langgraph/docs/docs/concepts/memory.md

 This has a few benefits.
 First of all, it happens realtime, so if the user starts a new thread right away that memory will be present.
 The user also transparently sees when memories are stored.

 This also has several downsides.
 It adds one more decision for the agent (what to commit to memory).
-This can which can degrade its tool-calling performance.
+This can can degrade its tool-calling performance.
 It may slow down the final response since it needs to decide what to commit to memory.
 It also typically leads to fewer things being saved to memory (since the assistant is multi-tasking), which will cause lower recall in later conversations.

 #### Updating memory in the background

 This involves updating memory in the background, typically as a completely separate graph or function.
-This can either be done as some of background job that you write, or by using a separate memory service.
+This can either be done as some part of background job that you write, or by using a separate memory service.
 Whenever a conversation completes (or on some schedule), long-term memory is "triggered" to extract and synthesize memories.

 This has some benefits.
 Since it happens in the background, it incurs no latency.
 It also splits up the application logic from the memory logic, making it more modular and easy to manage.